EighteenZi/rocksdb_wiki/Read-Modify-Write-Benchmarks.md

 The goal of these benchmark is to demonstrate the benefit of Merge operators on read-modify-write workloads, e.g. counters.

 # Update random benchmark
-We ran update random benchmark that executes 50.000.000 iterations of:
+We ran "update random" benchmark that executes 50.000.000 iterations of:

 1. Read a random key
 2. Write a new value to a random key